 whether forth-recognize

-has pushed nt translate-nt
+has pushed nt translate-name

 ;